Binoculars Glossary

 Eyecups

 They ensure the correct distance to the eyepiece.
-Spectacle wearers correct simple visual defects with binocular diopter compensation.
-The glasses should only be used if the diopter compensation of the binoculars is not sufficient to compensate for the poor eyesight.
+Spectacle wearers correct simple visual defects with the binoculars.
+The glasses should only be used if the diopter compensation on the binos does not work.

 Exit Pupil